MeetMartin/did-authentication/README.md

 You will need .env file.
 You can find the template for it in .env_template

-Apart from installing packages you will also need to to some setup with MATTR to obtain your own own DID Key and DID Presentation template which is currently done through:
+Apart from installing packages you will also need to do some setup with MATTR to obtain your own DID Key and DID Presentation template which is currently done through:
 ```
 $ npm run setup-did